133 Elegant And Mesmerizing Victorian Baby Names

 Leo: Lion

-Thanks to Russian author Leo Tolstoy for bringing fame to this name during the Victorian Era, Leo means ‘lion’.
+Thanks to Russian author Leo Tolstoy for bringing fame to this name during the Victorian Era.
+Leo means ‘lion’ in Greek.

 115. Louis

 It seems that celebs are in love with this Victorian name.
-Sandra Bullock recently picked it for her son.
-Louis means ‘famous warrior’.
+Hollywood actress Sandra Bullock chose the name for her son.
+Louis means ‘famous warrior’ in French.

 116. Luther

-A name that always conjures images of the American civil rights leader, Martin Luther King, Jr. It means ‘renowned warrior’.
+A name that always conjures images of the American civil rights leader, Martin Luther King, Jr. It means ‘renowned warrior’ in German.
 What a fitting name!

 117. Martin

-A Victorian name that’s enjoying fame in countries like Austria, Spain, and Chile, Martin means ‘warlike’.
+A Victorian name that’s enjoying fame in countries like Austria, Spain, and Chile, Martin means ‘warlike’ in Latin.
+Martin F. Tupper, a Victorian poet and philosopher, bore this distinguished name.

 118. Merritt